 The film Prometheus is a prequel to Ridley Scott’s Aliens franchise.
 In the run up to the release date the studio, Twentieth Century Fox, commenced a viral marketing campaign that explicitly filled out the fictional premise of Prometheus—offering potential viewers contextual stories and tantalising glimpses of the film’s narrative and visual quality.
 Perhaps the most arresting of all the videos was “Happy Birthday David”: an advert for the ‘David 8’ android—the latest version of David (from the film, presumably the version we see in the film).
 The full characterisation of David raises interesting critical questions.
 In the film these questions pertain to the depth with which David is seen to be thinking (questions that cannot be answered by accepting the in-film premise that the David on board the ship is a custom built model).
 The android is played by Michael Fassbender as acting through will rather than protocol; responding with emotion that elides any kind of programming of binary formulas or triggers.
 In the “Happy Birthday” video these questions are reframed.
 The aesthetic of the video owes much to advertising campaigns for companion technologies that are increasingly ubiquitous in our everyday lives—particularly smartphones and tablets.
 Through this frame of reference the video calls into play a more concrete relation between the imagined technology of the fictional ‘Weyland Industries’ (David’s creators) and the actual ways in which consumers and users are encouraged to think of their personal digital devices today.

 How do we think of our personal digital devices today?
-"Hapy Birthday David" presents androids as characters [Source.
-Used under fair dealing provisions for the purposes of scholarly discussion]
+"Hapy Birthday David" presents androids as characters [Source] [Video used under fair dealing provisions]

 In the “Happy Birthday” video Fassbender narrates a description of himself as ‘David 8’.
 The video opens with Fassbender asking: ‘What is it about robots that make them so robotic?’
 Watching the video several times in close succession I wonder if this last word shouldn’t be ‘hypnotic’, as David’s even register manages to be liltingly mechanical.
 Rather than answering the question of the robotic, the video instead offers its audience a description of what it is about robots that makes them so useful to humans—its answer, that they are humans without a hardwired set of ethics: ‘I can carry out directives that my human counterparts might find, distressing’.
 The video very carefully plays with this distinction.
 When asked what makes “him” sad, David lists a familiar set of crises—‘poverty, cruelty, unnecessary violence’.
 But the audience is made aware that David does not actually “feel” these things, he states (through tears): ‘I understand human emotions although I do not feel them myself’.
 The video gestures at David’s technology—it opens with a sequence of a robot being unpacked, and there are shots of David standing amongst shelves of metal skulls—but it emphatically avoids any images of intricate circuitry in favour of tiny-tears waterworks, and David in situ (picking flowers, painting a toy model, sitting in the lotus position).